wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-create-web-jobs.md

 > [AZURE.NOTE]
 > For continuous tasks, it is recommended that you enable **Always On** on the Configure page for your website.
 The Always On feature, available in Basic and Standard mode, prevents websites from being unloaded, even if they have been idle for some time.
 If your website is always loaded, your continuously running task may run more reliably.
-## <a name="CreateScheduled"></a>Create a scheduled WebJob
+## <a name="CreateScheduled"></a>Create a scheduled WebJob using the Azure Scheduler

+The following alternate technique makes use of the Azure Scheduler.
+In this case, your WebJob does not have any direct knowledge of the schedule.
+Instead, the Azure Scheduler gets configured to trigger your WebJob on a schedule.

-The Azure management portal doesn't yet have the ability to create a scheduled WebJob, but until that feature is added you can do it by using the [Management Portal](http://manage.windowsazure.cn).
+The Azure Management Portal doesn't yet have the ability to create a scheduled WebJob, but until that feature is added you can do it by using the [Management Portal](http://manage.windowsazure.cn).

 1. In the [Management Portal](http://manage.windowsazure.cn) go to the WebJob page and click **Add**.